 The Turnaround Project is best known as a provider of transitional employment opportunities.
-In order to provide those opportunities, over the last five years we have created and grown two social enterprises - Outwork and Big Loop Bikes.
+In order to provide those opportunities, over the last six years we have established two social enterprises - Outwork and Big Loop Bikes.

 Alongside a job, we provide each transitional employee with strength-based coaching to help them identify their own strengths, to set and pursue personal goals, and to think about how they can use their past experiences to help them turn around their futures.